COVID-19 Vaccine Frequently Asked Questions

 Is my child at risk of myocarditis after receiving the vaccine?

 Myocarditis is inflammation of the heart muscle, and pericarditis is inflammation of the lining outside the heart.
 In both cases, the body’s immune system is causing inflammation in response to an infection or some other trigger.
-Symptoms can include chest pain, shortness of breath, or palpitations.
+Symptoms can include chest pain, shortness of breath, or feelings of having a fast beating, fluttering or pounding heart.

 The severity of cases of myocarditis and pericarditis can vary.
 For the cases reported after mRNA COVID-19 vaccination, most who presented to medical care have responded well to medications and rest.

-The Pfizer vaccine for children ages 6 months to 4 years is one-tenth of the dosage given to adults.
+The Pfizer vaccine for children ages 6 months to 4 years is 3 micrograms, 1/10 of the dose given to adults and adolescents.

-The Moderna vaccine for children ages 6 months to 5 years is a quarter of the dosage given to adults.
+The Moderna vaccine for children ages 6 months to 4 years is 25 micrograms, 1/2 of the dose given to adults and adolescents.

 QUESTIONS ABOUT THE COVID-19 VACCINE THAT WERE NOT ANSWERED HERE: